cmungall/modal-in-owl/README.md

     Tetrapod SubClassOf has-part some Limb

 First of all, the assertion of dual TBox axioms can be unintuitive to those not versed in DLs.
-Second, the ontology above admits some unintended models, e.g.
+It feels redundant (but it's not).
+Second, the ontology above admits some unintended models, e.g. given:

     Limb(limb1)
     Limb(limb2)